Skip to main content

 Class Size Penalties

 Class Size Penalties (CSP) are financial penalties applied to a school district’s LCFF Entitlement for exceeding the average class size maximums in kindergarten and grades one through eight.
 The provisions governing the calculation of CSP are not the same as the conditions of apportionment for the LCFF K–3 Grade Span Adjustment.
 The penalties calculated for CSP are found on Line F-2 of the Class Size Penalties exhibit and are applied through the Miscellaneous Adjustments, Line H-2, and Minimum State Aid Adjustments, Line J-5, of the School District LCFF Calculation exhibit.
-The CSP section of the PADC User Manual (DOCX) file provides detail on how the penalties are calculated and on the distinction between the CSP and LCFF K–3 Grade Span Adjustment.
+The CSP section of the PADC User Manual, located on the Principal Apportionment web page, provides detail on how the penalties are calculated and on the distinction between the CSP and LCFF K–3 Grade Span Adjustment.

 In-lieu of Property Taxes